ThomasPasquali/Rustbeef/nla_compass/README.md

 }
 ```

-### Usage
+## Usage

 #### Configuring the destination

 The destination can be set by calling the `set_destination(destination: Destination)` function of the `NLACompass` object.
 Once the destination has been reached, the destination will be reset.

 Available `Destination` options:
 - `Content(Content, bool)`: if `bool` is true, the tool will suggest random paths (but preferring the least expensive directions) until it finds the given content.
-If `bool` is false, the robot will scan the known world and find the closest content.
+If `bool` is false, the robot will scan the known world and find the closest matching content.
 Then it will suggest the least expensive path.
 - `TileType(TileType, bool)`: if `bool` is true, the tool will suggest random paths (but preferring the least expensive directions) until it finds the given tile type.
-If `bool` is false, the robot will scan the known world and find the closest tile type.
+If `bool` is false, the robot will scan the known world and find the closest matching tile type.
 Then it will suggest the least expensive path.
 - `Coordinate((usize, usize), bool)`: if `bool` is true, the tool will suggest a path generally going to the destination coordinate (but preferring the least expensive directions).
 If `bool` is false, the robot will suggest the least expensive path known a-priori. (note: the coordinate follows the general convention used in `RoboticLib`: the first `usize` is the row and second is the `col`).

 The destination can be changed at any moment, since the path computation is done at every step.
 The destination can be reset manually by calling `clear_destination()`.